Honda CBX400F: z400FX

 After the Dream CB400 Four, Honda made the Hawk series for mid-sized sports models which were powered by obsolete SOHC straight-twin engines.
 Those models were not popular in the market.
 In comparison, Kawasaki's Z400FX, powered by high-class inline-four engines, became a hit as a sports model in 1979.

 XJ400 and GSX400F

 In 1980, Yamaha and Suzuki introduced the XJ400 and GSX400F respectively, also powered by in-line-four engines.
 In addition, Yamaha introduced the RZ 250, with a water-cooled two-stroke engine, which is as powerful as 400cc class.

 CBX400F

 In order to break through the market and to address the demand to introduce an in-line-four engine model, Honda introduced the CBX400F in 1981.

 Features

 The CBX400F had; a compact body reminiscent of the CB400 Four, a meter panel resembling that of the CB750F, forged separated-handles, forged pedals, "x" shaped 4-1-2 exhaust pipe, hollowed aluminium swing arm with pro-link suspension, and ventilated disc brakes.
 Particularly, the engine produced 48 horsepower, when other 400cc class motorcycles could not.
-Its sophistication and high performance attracted the market and marked the highest sales among the sports models over the long run.
+Its sophistication and high performance attracted the market and marked the highest sales among sports models over the long run.